shairozan/DockerInspectImporter/README.md

 # DockerInspectImporter
 Takes the guesswork (minus network names) out of re-creating your docker service definitions.
-As long as you have the JSON output from Docker Inspect, this will create the docker service create lines needed to re-create everything.
+As long as you have the JSON output from `docker service inspect <service>`, this will create the docker service create lines needed to re-create everything.

 When the console runs, just give it the path to the location in which you have saved the JSON files and it will run through them all producing two things: